Need the time? - Now you can hear the correct time from a bygone era!

 Pat Simmons was the voice of the United Kingdom's Speaking Clock from 1963 until 1985.

 A project was conceived in 2000 to recreate, in solid-state form, the old speaking clock with the authentic voice of Pat Simmons.
 Over 60 members of the Telecommunications Heritage Group subscribed to designing and assembling circuit boards for an electronic speaking clock.
 All stocks of the TIM 2000 project parts were sold out a long time ago.
-So listening to this speaking clock on 020 3598 2801 is your best way of hearing the time now.
+A new version of the unit was produced in 2015 - the TIM 2015 - and that is the device here.

 Details of the original project seem to have disappeared at the moment!